opd-ai/LobeLabyrinth/README.md

 2. **Answer Questions**: Click "New Question" to begin your adventure
 3. **Navigate**: Correct answers unlock connected rooms you can visit
 4. **Explore**: Each room contains different categories of questions
+5. **Earn Achievements**: Unlock achievements for various accomplishments
-5. **Progress**: Track your score, questions answered, and rooms visited
+6. **Progress**: Track your score, questions answered, rooms visited, and achievements
-6. **Save/Load**: Your progress is automatically saved every 30 seconds
+7. **Save/Load**: Your progress is automatically saved every 30 seconds

 ## 🏗️ Project Structure